sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 The opposite of this is the traditional top-down organization, where each level controls and manages the level below.

-## The team as the unit of work allocation
+## The unit of work allocation is a team

 Work is carried over by teams, rather than by individuals.
 This means that nothing is allocated to a specific one person.